Let's Stop Weathering

 TOXIC HERITAGE

-Group of faculty, students, and community members committed to using rigorous research, public scholarship, and community agency to create change.
+A group of faculty, students, and community members is committed to using rigorous research, public scholarship, and community agency to create change.
 Based in the Cultural Heritage Research Center, IU School of Liberal Arts at IUPUI (Indiana University Purdue University Indianapolis).

 AGENTS OF CHANGE

-Mailman School of Public Health at Columbia University has teamed up with Environmental Health News to form Agents of Change in Environmental Justice.
+Columbia University's Mailman School of Public Health has teamed up with Environmental Health News to form Agents of Change in Environmental Justice.

 THE MENTAL HEALTH OF MINORITY AND MARGINALIZED YOUNG PEOPLE